Like anything in life, it takes years of practice to be ‘good at travelling’.

 Taxi drivers absurdly rip off vulnerable tourists, touts tricking you into paying for a tour.
 This usually ends up being just a sales pitch of visiting different stores around a city, where you’ll get the hard sell from the salespeople there, for which he receives a commission.

-Or perhaps you made the mistake of ordering a meal or a drink in a place that doesn’t have prices visible and almost have a cardiac arrest once you’re shown the bill afterwards.
+Or perhaps you made the mistake of ordering a meal or a drink in a place without prices visible and almost had a cardiac arrest when you were shown the bill afterwards.

-Unfortunately, there are countries around the world with cunning people that look upon tourists as walking dollar signs.
-They see you coming and often they know exactly how to con you out of your money.
+Unfortunately, there are countries around the world with cunning people who look upon tourists as walking dollar signs.
+They see you coming, and often, they know precisely how to con you out of your money.

-Trust us on this one, even if you’re a naturally shy person or don’t want to offend – Always ask the price before you accept anything.
+Trust us on this one: Even if you’re naturally shy or don’t want to offend, always ask the price before you accept anything.

-This practice actually helps the rest of your fellow travellers, in the long run, to keep prices as they should be.
+This practice actually helps the rest of your fellow travellers keep prices as they should in the long run.

 Learn to negotiate and agree on the price of the service you accept beforehand.
 It’s essential to clarify the finer details also, such as price is based on per person or total and if it includes one way or return ride.